-Thus, for Dcache load requests with a nonblocking cache, we must take into account other local load requests that are present in the system when the new request occurs, and calculate the fraction of the local Dcache load request traffic observed by the new load request.
+Equations (3) and (4) can be used without modification for case 2, with the exception of the CPIF substitution noted earlier.
+For Dcache load requests with a nonblocking cache (case 3) however, we must take into account other local load requests that are present in the system when the new request occurs, and calculate the fraction of the local Dcache load request traffic observed by the new load request.
 To illustrate the calculation of this fraction, we study the example shown in Figure 3, which depicts the situation of Figure 2 after steady state conditions are reached.
 Here we have shown the transaction times (T_t) which are assumed to be 33% longer than the miss service times.
 (The latter are not shown for readability, but can be seen in Figure 2.)
 Or in other words, $T_t/E{avg_ss} = 3.5$.
 We evaluate the time period between t0 and t2, or the time during which transaction 10 takes place (T{t10}) .
 We observe that the average total Dcache load miss traffic between times t0 and t1 is 3.5, and between times t1 and t2 is 4.0.
 Thus, the average total load miss traffic between t0 and t2 is